martintrojer/martintrojer.github.com/content/post/2011-11-20-tail-calls-in-f-clojure-and-scala.md

   else n + sum(n-1)
 ```

 This implementation is both very easy to understand and correct, so what's the problem?
 Well, this implementation is not "tail recursive".
-A tail recursive function has the recursive call at it's tail and noting else (immediately returning the result of the call).
-In this case the result of the recursive function is used in an addition, and the result of the addition is returned.
+A tail recursive function has the recursive call at its tail and nothing else (immediately returning the result of the call).
+In this case, the result of the recursive function is used in an addition, and the result of the addition is returned.
 The practical implication of this is that during execution we are building up a chain of call-stacks, which cannot be freed until we reach n=0 and the results "bubble up".

 {{< figure src="/assets/images/tailcalls/recur1.png" >}}